 Tiers for emission factors: Change in C stocks 1.
 IPCC default factors 2.
 Country specific data for key factors 3.
-Detailed national inventory of key C stocks, repeated measurements of key stocks through time and modelling
+Detailed national inventory of key C stocks, repeated measurements of key stocks through time and modeling

-Chapters 2.1 and 2.2 of this sourcebook provide guidance on how to obtain the activity data, or gross and net change in forest area, with low uncertainty.
+Chapter 2.2 of this sourcebook provides guidance on how to obtain the activity data, or gross and net change in forest area, with low uncertainty.
 Chapter 2.3 focuses on obtaining data for emission factors and providing guidance on how to produce estimates of carbon stocks of forests with low uncertainty suitable for national assessments.